-The pines should be gradually thinned out and trees which will stand smoke substituted.
+The pines should be gradually thinned out and trees which will stand smoke

 Hays Park: This double block, containing three acres, has already been considered under the heading "Playfield Parks," and its enlargement was recommended.
 If, for reasons of policy, it should be decided not to enlarge it, it would best be treated somewhat in the manner suggested for Corbin Park, with less space devoted to shelter building, outdoor gymnasia, swimming pools and tennis.
 Some space should be devoted to ornamental lawns at each end, to meet the ideas of those citizens who care only for landscape gardening in such a park.
-If a shelter and apparatus cannot now be afforded, a playfield about 150 feet wide and 300 feet long may be cleared and graded in the centre, with walks leading to each corner rounding lots come to be more or less occupied by houses.
+If a shelter and apparatus cannot now be afforded, a playfield about 150 feet wide and 300 feet long may be cleared and graded in the centre, with walks leading to each corner of it.